rainsfordtm/ogr/site/content/docs/presentation/index.md

 #### 1.2 Manuscript oriented

 The OGR corpus focuses on manuscripts, not texts.
-The only manuscripts included are those copied before _c_ 1130, which provides a clear _terminus ad quem_ for any observed linguistic development, since any possible modernization by later scribes is excluded.
+The only manuscripts included are those copied before c1130, which provides a clear _terminus ad quem_ for any observed linguistic development, since any possible modernization by later scribes is excluded.
 Furthermore, the OGR includes a diplomatic edition of the text verified against photographs of the manuscript.
 The original word division and manuscript abbreviations are recorded and corrections to the text are